 We are not required to manage our operations in a manner that would minimize the likelihood of generating income that would constitute "unrelated business taxable income" ("UBTI") to the extent allocated to a tax-exempt shareholder.
 Although we expect to invest through subsidiaries that are treated as corporations for U.S. federal income tax purposes and such corporate investments would generally not result in an allocation of UBTI to a shareholder on account of the activities of those subsidiaries, we may not invest through corporate subsidiaries in all cases.
-Moreover, UBTI includes income attributable to debt-financed property and we are not prohibited from debt financing our investments, including investments in subsidiaries) were treated as the borrower for U.S. tax purposes on account of those guarantees, some or all of our investments could be considered debt-financed property.
+Moreover, UBTI includes income attributable to debt-financed property and we are not prohibited from debt financing our investments, including investments in subsidiaries.
+Furthermore, we are not prohibited from being (or causing a subsidiary to be) a guarantor of loans made to a subsidiary.
+If we (or certain of our subsidiaries) were treated as the borrower for U.S. tax purposes on account of those guarantees, some or all of our investments could be considered debt-financed property.
 The potential for income to be characterized as UBTI could make our common shares an unsuitable investment for a tax-exempt entity.
 Tax-exempt shareholders are urged to consult their tax advisors regarding the tax consequences of an investment in common shares.
-See "United States Federal Income Tax Considerations- Consequences to U.S. Holders-Tax-Exempt Shareholders."
+See "United States Federal Income Tax Considerations-Consequences to U.S. Holders-Tax-Exempt Shareholders."